seb-pg/meta_puzzles/README.md

 * Go: tested with version 1.9.4.
 Solutions are using generics which are not supported by Meta online tests.

 Language underway...
-* Kotlin: 6 solutions to go
+* Kotlin: tested with version 1.7.21.
+6 solutions to go.

 Languages probably provided in the future
 * Swift